RehabMan/OS-X-Null-Ethernet/README.md

 In order to cause the kext to be loaded, you need to apply the DSDT patch provided in patch.txt.
 It adds a fake device ‘RMNE’ which the driver will attach to.

-You may also use the provided ssdt-rmne.aml as an extra SSDT for the bootloader to load in lieu of implementing the DSDT patch.
+You may also use the provided SSDT-RMNE.aml as an extra SSDT for the bootloader to load in lieu of implementing the DSDT patch.

 To install the SSDT: